akando42/next-map/public/content/posts/02-29/index.md

 Southern England was also part of the Roman empire so Southern England could also be much more ROMAN genetically while Northern England is much more NORMAN and Scandinavian genetically.

-European history is all about the competing influences of the bigger built Northern men of Scandinavia, the engineering men of the wheels and the arc structure of the Roman Empire and the Muslim horsemen of Turkey and North Africa.
+European history is all about the competing influences of the bigger built and lighter hair Northern men of Scandinavia, the engineering men of the wheels and the arc structure of the Roman Empire and the Muslim horsemen of Turkey and North Africa.

 Central Asian horsemen made their marks in the Balkan and Russia but they were mostly erased after the WW1, WW2 and the Soviet Union with the collapse of Hungary-Austrian empire in the Balkan after WW1, destruction in Russia in WW2 and the lengthy purges and starvations during the Communist time in Russia.

-After WW2, many Germans migrated to Argentina to create Liona Meci and other German-native American sons and evacuated to America for their Scientific and Engineering skills.
+After WW2, many Germans migrated to Argentina to create Liona Meci and otherGerman-native American sons and evacuated to America for their Scientific and Engineering skills.

 Many Lockheed Martin engineers in Texas have their German heritage and could be sons and daughters of Nazi Germany scientists and engineers.

 Even though Germany lost WW2, they still made German popular around the world and their dating game became much easier via the grandfather reputation.